 On another note, Park City also hosts one of the largest international film festivals in the world – Sundance.

 Between skiing and the festival, Park City is overflowing with energy during the winter.
 Perhaps, it could rival even Aspen or Vail in terms of excitement.
+To top it off, Park City is full of awesome accommodation where you can soak. it all in.

 2. Gawk at the Narrows